bxparks/AceSegmentWriter/README.md

 ### `T_LED_MODULE`

-All Writer classes directly (or indirectly) wrap around an underlying LED module class of the generic `T_LED_MODULE` type.
-It is assumed to implement the same public interfaces of the [LedModule](https://github.com/bxparks/AceSegment/blob/develop/src/ace_segment/LedModule.h) class from AceSegment.
+All Writer classes directly (or indirectly) wrap around an underlying LED module class with the generic `T_LED_MODULE` type.
+It is assumed to implement the same public methods of the [LedModule](https://github.com/bxparks/AceSegment/blob/develop/src/ace_segment/LedModule.h) class from AceSegment.
 However, the Writer classes in this library are implemented as C++ templates, so the `T_LED_MODULE` type does **not** need to inherit from the `LedModule` class.
-The public interface of `T_LED_MODULE` should look like this:
+The public methods of `T_LED_MODULE` should look like this:

 ```C++